-Here you’ll learn all about credit card balances, how you may end up with a negative account, how you can rectify the situation ASAP, and how you can avoid overpaying in the future!
+Here you’ll learn all about card balances, how you may end up with a negative account, how you can rectify the situation ASAP, and how you can avoid overpaying in the future!

 What Is a Negative Credit Card Balance?

 A negative credit card balance is what happens when someone overpays their credit card bill; in other words, their balance has dipped below zero.
 A credit card is a revolving line of credit where borrowers have access to a set credit limit each month.
 At the end of each billing cycle, the borrower will receive a statement containing a detailed breakdown of their purchases, the accumulated balance for that month, as well as the overall balance owed.
-If a borrower happens to make a credit card payment that is more than their overall balance, the result would be a credit card overpayment.

-You can avoid a negative credit balance altogether by making purchases with your debit card instead of your credit card.
+You can avoid a negative credit balance altogether by making purchases with your debit card instead of your credit card

 How You May Have an Overpaid Credit Card Bill